Aahil13/The-JS-Guide/docs/DOM-manipulation.md

 > DOM manipulation - sculpting web pages with JavaScript.

 Document Object Model (DOM) refers to the representation of HTML elements of a web page as objects in a manner where you can easily interact and manipulate them dynamically using JavaScript.
-Through the DOM, you can change the structure, content, or style of a web page on the fly using JavaScript.
+Through the DOM, you can use JavaScript to change the structure, content, or style of a web page on the fly.

 Figure - Document Object Model.

-With DOM manipulation, you can select any element on the website and manipulate it in using various methods.
+With DOM manipulation, you can select and manipulate any element on the website using various methods.
 The following methods can be used to select elements on a webpage:

-1. `getElementById():` This allows you select an element by its unique `id` attribute.
+1. `getElementById():` This allows you to select an element by its unique `id` attribute.

    ```javascript
    var element = document.getElementById("myElementId");